Yaciuk/Front-end-Developer-Interview-Questions/src/questions/javascript-questions.md

 * Can you describe the main difference between the `Array.forEach()` loop and `Array.map()` methods and why you would pick one versus the other?

+Well, the forEach() method doesn't actually return anything (undefined).
+It simply calls a provided function on each element in your array.
+This callback is allowed to mutate the calling array. ...
+The difference is that map() utilizes return values and actually returns a new Array of the same size.

 * What's a typical use case for anonymous functions?

 * What's the difference between host objects and native objects?